tedhavelka/nRF9160-work/readme.md

-**- OVERVIEW -**:
+**- OVERVIEW -**<br />
-This repository at https://github.com/tedhavelka/nRF9160-work/new/main a starting point for some mostly general explorations in coding for the ARM Cortex-M33 processor in Nordicsemi's nRF9160 System in Package (SiP).
+This repository at https://github.com/tedhavelka/nRF9160-work a starting point for some mostly general explorations in coding for the ARM Cortex-M33 processor in Nordicsemi's nRF9160 System in Package (SiP).

-**- SUPPORTING MATERIAL -**
+**- SUPPORTING MATERIAL -**<br />
 Work here beginning with programming and experiment of Sparkfun's "Thing Plus" board.
 This dev kit detailed at:
 *  https://learn.sparkfun.com/tutorials/nrf9160-thing-plus-hookup-guide#introduction